 crontab -l |grep stargate

-If not, please install Agents.
+If not, install the agents as instructed in Installing CVM Agents.

-Run the following commands to check whether the Agents run properly:
+2. Check whether the agents run properly.
+Run the following commands to check whether the agents run properly:

 ps ax | grep sgagent